 - CT scan

-You might have a scan about 3 to 6 months after radiotherapy.
+You might have your first scan about 3 to 6 months after radiotherapy or chemoradiotherapy.

 You might also have blood tests to check whether your treatment has affected your pituitary gland.
 Your pituitary gland is in your brain and controls many functions of the body by producing chemical messengers (hormones).